 Superstars like Lewis Hamilton, Max Verstappen and Charles Leclerc provide plenty of excitement and glamor on a calendar which is truly global.
 In fact, every region pretty much has a race right now.

-The 2021 season is already providing stellar entertainment, with Hamilton and Verstappen engaged in a thrilling title race.
+The 2021 season provided stellar entertainment, with Hamilton and Verstappen engaged in a thrilling title race which the Dutchman won on the very last lap of the year.
 Get the very latest odds and our Grand Prix picks by clicking here.

 Interest in the U.S. is expected to grow even more in 2022 when a second American race is added to the season.

-As well as the existing United States Grand Prix (held each October/November at Circuit Of The Americas in Austin, TX), F1 is planning a Miami Grand Prix from 2022 onward.
+As well as the existing United States Grand Prix (held each October/November at Circuit Of The Americas in Austin, TX), F1 is planning a Miami Grand Prix from 2022 onward – it’s currently scheduled for May 8.
 That race is due to take place in a custom-built complex at the Hard Rock Stadium.

 Is betting on F1 legal?